theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/rarity_system.md

 ## 1. System Overview

-This module determines the **Rarity (Color)** of any item created in the forge.
+This module determines the **Rarity (Color)** of any forged item.
 It operates independently of the item's stats and replaces linear upgrades with a probability distribution system.

 The system follows three core rules, evaluated in order: